 Can I get Free Glasses?

-Free glasses or part paid glasses are available on the NHS, if you fall into any of the NHS categories listed above you should been entitled to claim for a free sight test and a free optical voucher.
+Free glasses or part-paid glasses are available on the NHS, if you fall into any of the NHS categories listed above you should be entitled to claim for a free sight test and a free optical voucher.

 Can I get Free Contact Lenses?

 If you qualify for a free NHS optical voucher you can use it to cover or help cover the cost of glasses or contact lenses.
 The voucher may not cover the entire cost of contact lenses, but you can put the voucher towards the total cost.

 Unfortunately the NHS free optical voucher can not be used to purchase contact lenses online.
 In addition the voucher cannot be used to cover aftercare appointments or the ongoing costs of contact lens solutions.

 Can I get a Free Contact Lens Fitting?